leon4rd/test/README.md

-## What do you give a sick lemon?
-Lemonaid.
+## How does a dyslexic poet write?
+Inverse.